tumashu/exwm-x/README.md

 <a id="org17e57c8"></a>

-# Exwm-X
+# EXWM-X

 <a id="orgafc79c8"></a>

-## What is Exwm-X
+## What is EXWM-X

-Exwm-X is a derivative window manager based on EXWM (emacs x window manager), which focus on Mouse-Control-People.
+EXWM-X is a derivative window manager based on EXWM (emacs x window manager), which focus on Mouse-Control-People.

 <a id="orgbe74f2c"></a>